 In the following image, we’re creating a plan that expires in 24 hours.
 We’ve also checked the ‘Allow early renewals’ option so users can renew their membership before it expires.

 After choosing a billing type, you might need to configure some extra settings.
-Most of these settings are fairly straightforward, so you can look through them and make any changes.
+Most of these settings are fairly straightforward, so you can look them over and make any changes you like.

 When ready, scroll down to the ‘Membership Options’ box below the post editor.
 This is where you can set up different options for this membership plan.